8. ON JACQUES DERRIDA

 Critics continued to view deconstruction as rhetoric and mystification.
 The supporters of Derrida were also vocal.
 One defence is that the exemplar of fluid meaning used some words in a way that evaded understanding, this being an intentional device to escape metaphysics.
 A major escapist text is now Derrida, The Post Card: From Socrates to Freud and Beyond (1987).
 Part of this work has been described as love letters.
 Another work that invited much criticism was Glas (1986), featuring a format of two columns juxtaposing Hegel and the French novelist Jean Genet.

 Even some of Derrida’s fans have conceded that his style was so often literary rather than philosophical, and therefore open to accusations from logicians.
 However, they also insist upon other dimensions of his output, including criticism of political factors.
-This latter tendency was operative in the 1990s, as in Derrida's Spectres of Marx (1994).
+This latter tendency, operative in the 1990s, is associated with Derrida's Spectres of Marx (1994).
 There is also mention of a discord between Derrida and Foucault dating to the early 1960s, when the former criticised the latter’s early philosophy, and especially the interpretation of Descartes.
-See further Leonard Lawlor, “Jacques Derrida” (2006) in Stanford Encyclopaedia of Philosophy.
-This web article states that "deconstruction works towards preventing the worst violence" and "attempts to render justice."
 There is also a statement that Derrida reversed the Platonist emphasis: "Essence is more valuable than appearance."

 The differing academic views about Derrida have been a source of confusion.
 He undeniably supported a number of sociopolitical causes, including anti-apartheid and the rights of Algerian immigrants in France.
 The problem is one of acute controversy about the method of analysis.
 An American Humanities and Social Science bibliographer informed, many years ago, that more than 500 American, British, and Canadian doctoral dissertations treated Derrida and his writings as primary subjects.
 The same writer stated:

 I was still researching at Cambridge when the analytical philosophy of British and other academics opposed the honorary doctorate as recorded above.
-This episode has since fascinated me.
 French supporters of Derrida refer caustically to the Anglophone bias.
 Opponents maintain that the subversive factor is a tangent from philosophy.
-There are other supporters in America and elsewhere.
+I remain outside this controversy, being an alien citizen to both camps.

 When Derrida died in 2004, the British philosopher Roger Scruton reflected: "For Derrida, there is no such thing as meaning - it always eludes us and therefore anything goes" (Deconstructing Jacques).
 In another camp, Professor Terry Eagleton defended Derrida, saying: "The philosophical method he promoted, means not destroying ideas, but pushing them to the point where they begin to come apart and expose their latent contradictions" (Don't deride Derrida).